rolph-recto/pldg-expression-problem/presentation.md

 ## Object-oriented Solutions: Visitor Pattern

-However, what was easy is now hard: to add new kinds of expressions, we need to change the `ExprVisitor` interface of the library.
+What was easy is now hard: to add new kinds of expressions, we need to change the `ExprVisitor` interface of the library.

 ###
 **Visitors flip the expression problem for object-oriented languages**.